-Figure \ref{fig:compare} also plots sensitivity forecasts from two in-development instruments.
+Figure \ref{fig:compare} also presents sensitivity forecasts for two in-development instruments.
 We include the $3\sigma$ noise limits expected from cross-correlating datasets from two C+ spectrometers with a respective ancillary galaxy catalog.
-The Terahertz Intensity Mapper (TIM; \citet{vieira2020tim}) is a balloon-borne far-infrared spectrometer, \reviewEditOne{with spectral resolution $R\sim250$}, mapping a deep field at GOODS-South for $O(100)$ hours.
-TIM's field overlaps with Euclid Deep Field Fornax (EDFF); TIM plans to cross-correlate their \ciium maps at $z\sim0.5-1.5$ with \reviewEditOne{the} deep high number-count \textit{Euclid} spectroscopic galaxy catalog \citep{timconstraints}. \reviewEditOne{EXCLAIM \citep{Pullen_2023} will map \ciium at $z\sim2.5-3.5$ over an equatorial field} over $\sim10$ hours; EXCLAIM plans to cross-correlate with the SDSS Baryon Oscillation Spectroscopic Survey (BOSS) spectroscopic redshift catalog.
-Figure \ref{fig:compare} shows that either experiment reaching its forecasted sensitivity will be a step towards resolving this perceived tension by detecting \cii at several $\sigma$.
+The Terahertz Intensity Mapper (TIM; \citet{vieira2020tim}) is a balloon-borne FIR spectrometer, \reviewEditOne{with spectral resolution $R\sim250$}, mapping a deep field at GOODS-South for $O(100)$ hours.
+The field observed by TIM overlaps with the Euclid Deep Field Fornax (EDFF); TIM plans to cross-correlate their \ciium maps at $z\sim0.5-1.5$ with \reviewEditOne{the} deep high number-count \textit{Euclid} spectroscopic galaxy catalog \citep{timconstraints}. \reviewEditOne{The EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM) \citep{Pullen_2023} will map \ciium at $z\sim2.5-3.5$ over an equatorial field} for $\sim10$ hours.
+The experiment plans to cross-correlate with the SDSS BOSS spectroscopic redshift catalog.
+Figure \ref{fig:compare} shows that if either experiment is able to reach its predicted sensitivity, it will be a step towards resolving this perceived tension by detecting \cii at several $\sigma$.

-Constraints from our methodology can be improved by increasing either the depth of the far-infrared broadband maps, the number counts in the galaxy catalog, \reviewEditOne{or by addressing systematics with smaller photo-$z$ uncertainty or narrower bandpass measurements}.
-We are currently limited to broadband mapping instruments of the past (\textit{Herschel}, \textit{Spitzer}), but wider and/or more complete galaxy catalogs are imminent.
-Deeper UVOIR measurements of COSMOS, such as with \textit{JWST}/NIRCam or \textit{JWST}/MIRI \citep{2023ApJ...954...31C,shuntov2025cosmos2025cosmoswebgalaxycatalog}, can improve the far-infrared completeness of our forward model.
-More promisingly, galaxy catalogs with the same depth but more overlap with the \textit{Herschel} deep fields, e.g. \textit{Euclid} photometry and spectra \citep{EuclidOverview, 2025Euclid}, would decrease our constraint variance as roughly inversely proportional to the total number counts of emitters with photo-$z$ in the coinciding regions.
+Constraints from our methodology can be improved by increasing either the depth of the FIR broadband maps, the number counts in the galaxy catalog, \reviewEditOne{or by addressing systematics with smaller photo-$z$ uncertainty or narrower bandpass measurements}.
+We are currently limited to broadband mapping instruments of the past, such as \textit{Herschel} and\textit{Spitzer}), but wider and/or more complete galaxy catalogs are imminent.
+Deeper UV-O-IR measurements of COSMOS, such as with \textit{JWST}/NIRCam or \textit{JWST}/MIRI \citep{2023ApJ...954...31C,shuntov2025cosmos2025cosmoswebgalaxycatalog}, could improve the FIR completeness of our forward model.
+More promisingly, galaxy catalogs with the same depth but more overlap with the \textit{Herschel} deep fields, e.g., \textit{Euclid} photometry and spectra \citep{EuclidOverview, 2025Euclid}, would decrease our constraint variance as roughly inversely proportional to the total number counts of emitters with photo-$z$ in the coinciding regions.